 The lending activities of the Bank include making loans that are denominated in Mexican pesos.
-For such loans, the Bank enters into cross-currency interest rate swaps that mitigate its exposure to fluctuations in foreign currency exchange rates and interest rates.
-As of June 30, 2022, the Bank had entered into counterparty agreements with 12 counterparties, two (2) of which are backed by the federal government of Mexico and the other 10 are commercial financial institutions.
-The foreign currency translation adjustment on loans denominated in Mexican pesos as of June 30, 2022 and December 31, 2021 was \$(34,825,962) and \$(37,886,330), respectively.
+When such loans are not funded by Mexican peso liabilities, the Bank enters into cross-currency interest rate swaps that mitigate its exposure to fluctuations in foreign currency exchange rates and interest rates.
+As of September 30, 2022, the Bank had entered into counterparty agreements with 12 counterparties, two (2) of which are backed by the federal government of Mexico and the other 10 are commercial financial institutions.
+The foreign currency translation adjustment on loans denominated in Mexican pesos as of September 30, 2022 and December 31, 2021 was \$(34,018,318) and \$(37,886,330), respectively.

-All swaps relating to the lending activities of the Bank have been designated as cash flow or fair value hedges and are recognized in the accompanying consolidated balance sheets at their fair value.
+All swaps relating to the lending activities of the Bank are designated as cash flow or fair value hedges and recognized in the accompanying consolidated balance sheets at their fair value.
 Changes in the fair value of the cash flow hedges are reported in other comprehensive income.
 Changes in the fair value of the fair value hedges are reported as non-interest income or expense.